Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Australind - Leschenault has 88 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, with a total of 6 individual routes in operation.
-Together, these routes facilitate 366 weekly passenger trips.
+These are served by a mix of bus routes, totaling 6 individual routes.
+The combined weekly passenger trips facilitated by these routes amount to 366.

-The accessibility of public transport is rated as moderate, with residents typically residing 549 meters away from the nearest transport stop.
-On average, service frequency across all routes amounts to 52 trips per day, which equates to approximately 4 weekly trips per individual stop.
+The accessibility of public transport in the area is rated as moderate, with residents typically located 549 meters from their nearest transport stop.
+On average, service frequency across all routes is 52 trips per day, which equates to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport